Global Change

 Quizzes

 Quizzes are administered through Blackboard Learn.
-Sample quizzes are available for download ahead of time.
+Quizz previews are available for download ahead of time.
 Watch for notices from me.

-You may find it useful to look at the quiz first before attempting to take it online.
+You may find it useful to look at the quiz preview first before attempting to take it online.
+The quiz preview includes all the questions in the actual quiz, plus additional questions.

 Seminar